Our R.E. Curriculum is individually tailored to maximise our local links and fulfils all the requirements of the local

 We are very grateful for the huge number of donations given on both days, which were displayed on every table and ledge all around St Mary’s.
 All our donations were taken to Doncaster Foodbank, where they will make a big difference to many local families.
 I know helpers at the Foodbank are very grateful for our support.

 Christmas Readings and Carols Service 2017 - Our Christmas Readings and Carols Service at St Mary's Church is always a special occasion and the perfect way to finish the Autumn term.
 The children joined in the carol singing with great enthusiasm!
 Thank you to everyone who filled their Christingle boxes with coins, with the proceeds going to The Children's Society.
 In 2017, children in Year 5 performed 'Sleeping in the Stable' and Year 3 sang 'White Christmas' and signed also.

 'Experience Christmas' Workshops at St Mary's Church - We are very grateful to members of St Mary's Church for organising a wonderful afternoon workshop session for both Year 3 classes to help them learn more about the Christmas story.
 Children moved around the different 'stations' meeting the angel Gabriel, finding out more about the journey to Bethlehem, meeting one of the shepherds and a wise man.
 They took part in activities at each station including craft and dressing up, with time for a drink and biscuit too.
 The children learned many new things about the Christmas story.
 Thank you to Reverend Amanda and everyone at St Mary's Church for providing such an enjoyable afternoon of learning!

-Click on the first picture below to view a photograph gallery from our 'Christmas Experience' workshops.
+Click on the first picture below to view a photograph gallery from our 'Experience Christmas' workshops.